Waitlist: Frequently Asked Questions

 You can add yourself back onto the waitlist, provided the waitlist maximum has not been met, but you will be placed at the end of the waitlist.
 We are unable to add you back into the waitlist in your previous spot.

 - Should I attend classes while on the waitlist?

 The waitlist will be turned off in advance of the beginning of the semester.
 If you do not receive a seat in a course prior to the start of classes, you have the option of contacting the instructor during the add/drop period to see if they will overload you into the course.

 You can remove yourself from a waitlist via KnightWeb.
 Select the "Students" tab, the "Registration (drop/add/withdrawal)" sub-tab, and select "Register for Classes," then select a term and continue.
 Go to your registration summary and use the drop-down menu for the “waitlisted” course and choose "web-drop," then submit.

 No, the Registrar’s Office will drop you from the waitlist before classes start.

 If you are registered for a class, drop that class, and then want to re-enroll in the class, you must add yourself to the waitlist.
-You can ask the instructor for an overload permit, but the permit cannot be processed until add/drop week.
+You can ask the instructor for an overload permit, but the permit cannot be processed until just before the start of the semester.